From the journals: JLR

 Minimizing side effects of atherosclerosis treatment

-High levels of very low-density protein, or VLDL, and low-density lipoprotein, or LDL, which is produced from breaking down VLDL, are associated with the buildup of fats within arteries, causing atherosclerotic cardiovascular disease, or ASCVD, a leading cause of death worldwide.
+High levels of very low-density lipoprotein, or VLDL, and low-density lipoprotein, or LDL, which is produced from breaking down VLDL, are associated with the buildup of fats within arteries, causing atherosclerotic cardiovascular disease, or ASCVD, a leading cause of death worldwide.
 Overproduction of VLDL can result from hereditary disease, obesity and insulin resistance, while inhibition of VLDL secretion significantly reduces ASCVD development.
 Available strategies to inhibit VLDL secretion from the liver typically result in the accumulation of fat inside the liver along with subsequent complications.

 In a recent study published in the Journal of Lipid Research, Bingxiang Wang and colleagues at the Shandong Academy of Medical Sciences, along with collaborators from the University of Alberta, demonstrated in mice that deficiency in cargo receptor Surfeit 4, or Surf4, not only reduces VLDL secretion and ASCVD development but does so without fat accumulation and liver damage.
 Additionally, the team found that knockdown of Surf4 reduced plasma cholesterol levels but did not affect the secretion of PCSK9, an enzyme that increases LDL cholesterol plasma levels by degrading a key receptor involved in clearing plasma LDL.
 The work contributes to researchers’ growing understanding of lipid metabolism regulation and how to minimize side effects of ASCVD treatment.